Custom Editors: Autogenerate UI from Any Function

 Adding custom editing functionality to the Mito spreadsheet is very simple:

-Define a Python function that takes a
+Define a Python function that takes a pd.DataFrame

-and returns apd.DataFrame
+and returns a pd.DataFrame

-.Pass this function to the
+Pass this function to the editors

-parameter when creating the Mito sheet.Use the
+parameter when creating the Mito sheet.

 dropdown in the Mito sheet to access this functionality - with an auto-generated UI!